UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Fiber internet offers greater reliability during rough weather compared to cable due to its immunity to signal interference.

-Reliability also extends to environmental factors.
+Your network’s physical resilience also plays a major role in keeping your family online.
 Copper coaxial cables are highly susceptible to electromagnetic interference from heavy machinery, power lines, and even severe thunderstorms.
-In contrast, glass fiber strands are completely immune to electrical interference.
-While a fallen tree snapping a utility pole will knock out service regardless of the technology, fiber stands up significantly better to harsh weather, moisture, and extreme temperature fluctuations.
+In contrast, glass fiber strands are completely immune to electrical interference, meaning your connection stays locked in even when the weather takes a sudden turn for the worse.

 If fiber hasn’t reached your neighborhood yet and you are stuck gaming on a cable connection, always use a high-quality Ethernet cable to hardwire your console directly to the router.
 This simple step drastically reduces wireless interference and stabilizes your ping.